sangeethnandakumar/Twileloop.SessionGuard/document.md

 SessionGuard's job is to manage it.
 It stores it as a singleton and allows you to read and write your state from anywhere in your app.
 This brings the concept of `SINGLE SOURCE OF TRUTH` to your app.
 Ensuring at all times, your app refers to a single point for knowing its current state

-This reactive approach is the foundation for React.Js apps, however, React can automatically update your UI the moment you change your state using a VirtualDOM.
+This reactive approach is the foundation for React.Js apps.

-But unlike React, SessionGuard cannot auto-update your WinForms UI (Or whatever UI) because of .NET data binding limitations.

-So instead, It gives you an application-wide callback to one or more events, you define.
-You can utilize this callback to update your UI to match your state.
+`Twileloop.SessionGuard` also tries to implement a reactive UI framework approach using a singleton application wide `State`.

+Like React, SessionGuard has a `SetState()` hook which will tell it you need to update something in your state.
-Like React, SessionGuard has `GetState()` and `SetState()` hooks.
-Every time you call `SetState(x => ...)` from anywhere in your app, SessionGuard updates the state and gives you a trigger callback to your events.
+Every time you call `SetState(x => ...)`, SessionGuard checks for differences from previous state and update only the required UI components.
-You can immediately update the UI to match the changed state ensuring UI and state are in sync.

 ### PERSISTENCE MANAGEMENT
 Let's say you have your state in your custom model `MyState`.
 SessionGuard allows you to write your state into a file (with an extension you prefer) into the disk.